ukaea/PROCESS/documentation/proc-pages/physics-models/plasma_beta/plasma_beta.md

 This constraint can be activated by stating `icc = 84` in the input file.

+The value of `beta_max` can be set to the desired minimum total beta.
+The scaling value `fbeta_min` can be varied also.

 [^1]: N.A.
 Uckan and ITER Physics Group, 'ITER Physics Design Guidelines: 1989',

 [^2]: D.J.
 Ward, 'PROCESS Fast Alpha Pressure', Work File Note F/PL/PJK/PROCESS/CODE/050